alpiepho/pup-learning/README.md

 - do we navigate into each? (later)
 - clean up commented code
 - clean up hardcoded timeouts
-- do we keep options/lighthouse as template or make this simpler
+- do we keep options

 - convert json data to .md file
 - convert json data to index.html